 Hooker was very impressed with Townsend's collection and he utilized it in his Flora Boreali-Americana.
 Hooker wrote to Darlington in March of 1833:

 Hooker states in Flora Boreali-Americana (click the title to read):

 In Darlington's "Memorial of David Townsend", read on the day of David Townsend's funeral, Darlington said of Townsend,

-Townsend, John Kirk, 1809-1851: Massachusetts ornithologist, botanist, medical doctor?, pharmacist?
+Townsend, John Kirk, 1809-1851: Ornithologist, botanist, physician, elected member of the American Philosophical Society and the Academy of Natural Sciences of Philadelphia.
 By the early 1830s Townsend was a well known and highly respected ornithologist and in the early 1830s he made his first new bird species discovery, Townsend's Bunting.
 He also made a complete survey of the birds of West Chester County, Pennsylvania, just west of his home in Philadelphia.

 Townsend was invited by Thomas Nuttall, eminent botanist (and ornithologist), to travel across the continent on merchant Nathaniel Wyeth's 1834-1837 trip to the Columbia River.
 Townsend's description of the Wyeth Expedition, A Narrative of a Journey Across the Rocky Mountains to the Columbia River, is a well-told tale of how such an expedition was carried out; the virgin land, animals, and plants encountered; the Indian tribes met; the heady enthusiasm of a scientist in a glorious new world; and the travails of such a trip.